20.09.2022 / News

 Energy Storage Gains Momentum

-The Energy Storage Global Conference 2022 (ESGC), held in Brussels and organised by EASE – The European Association for Storage of Energy, as a hybrid event, on 11-13 October, gathered over 350 energy storage stakeholders, and revolved around the topics of policies, markets and technologies.
+The Energy Storage Global Conference 2022 (ESGC), held in Brussels on 11-13 October, and organised by the European Association for Storage of Energy (EASE), as a hybrid event, gathered over 350 key stakeholders, and addressed energy storage policies, markets and technologies.